 By booking an appointment with Vasectomy Australia, you can take advantage of our no-scalpel technique; a safe and effective process with a quicker recovery period (roughly around seven days), that is now more cost efficient than ever before.

-Our Darlinghurst Vasectomy Clinic location is the preferred location for people in Eastern Suburb Sydney and the surrounding area, servicing people from in and around Darlinghurst, Bondi, Maroubra, Coogee, Botany, Mascot, Kensington and much more.
+Our Enmore Vasectomy Clinic location is the preferred location for people in Eastern Suburb Sydney and the surrounding area, servicing people from in and around Darlinghurst, Bondi, Maroubra, Coogee, Botany, Mascot, Kensington and much more.